-On first viewing of Hiroshi Watanabe’s Love Point I find his studio portraits to be beautiful and aesthetically wonderful with a mysterious charm. the underlying subject is a little more socially probing than I find in his earlier works.
+On first viewing of Hiroshi Watanabe’s Love Point I find his studio portraits beautiful and aesthetically wonderful with a mysterious charm.

-Watanabe’s photographic studio portraits are somehow familiar.
-These black & white photographs are formal and similar to those previously published in the photobook Kabuki Players (actors in costume) and his photographic projects Noh Masks of Naito Clan (masks), Ena Bunraku (puppets) and Suo Sarumawashi (performing monkeys).
+Watanabe’s photographic studio portraits appear somehow familiar.
+The black & white photographs are formal and stylistically similar to his previously published work; Kabuki Players (actors in costume), Noh Masks of Naito Clan (masks), Ena Bunraku (puppets) and Suo Sarumawashi (performing monkeys).

-His pictorial framing is structured within a square format which in this case seems to lend itself to a meditative viewing.
-In his previous work the neutral and non-textured back grounds ran the full tonal gamut, but for this series the background is dark and featureless, mysterious and perhaps threatening.
+His square pictorial framing seems to lend itself to a meditative viewing.
+In his previous work when using a neutral and non-textured back grounds ran the full tonal gamut, while for this series the background is dark and featureless, mysterious and perhaps threatening.

-Thematically this current body of work with the exception of the lead-in photograph of the exterior building is portraits of “women”.
-This portraits have Watanabe’s tight composition placement with the subject filling the frame usually from the waist up and either falling out of the sides of the frame or alternatively with a small amount of surrounding space.
-He effectively utilizes the composition, lighting, tonal range, subject matter balance, and occasional shallow depth of field to direct your attention to the salient points.
-Much as a director would influence what and where you need to focus your attention within the frame attempting to control the mood and feelings that are instilled by the photographic images.
+Thematically this current body of work, with the exception of the lead-in photograph of the exterior building, is portraits of “women”.
+The portraits have Watanabe’s tight composition placement with the subject filling the frame usually from the waist up.
+His subject may fall out of the sides of the frame or alternatively include a small amount of surrounding space.
+He effectively utilizes the composition’s lighting, tonal range, subject matter, balance, and occasional shallow depth of field to direct your attention to the salient points.
+Much as a director would influence what and where you need to focus your attention within the frame in an attempt to control the mood and feelings that are instilled.

 In Watanabe’s earlier body of work the subject is the investigation of a fictional illusion, whether as a subtext to a story, play or performance.
 He uses actors, puppets, masks and performing animals to explore the idea of fiction, fantasy and role-playing as opposed to and in contrast with reality.
 He is investigating the question can we really differentiate between fiction and reality?

-In this body of work his usual black and white photographs further abstract the portraits and eliminate additional clues as to which is the live model versus which is the life-like Japanese sex-dolls.
+His usual black and white photographs further abstract the portraits that eliminate clues as to which is the live model versus which is the life-like Japanese sex-dolls.
 It appears that he has taken license and careful consideration to make them indistinguishable.
 This continues his discourse on fact, fiction and fantasy.